A Linux VPS is a powerful but daunting place for those unfamiliar with navigating Linux using only a terminal.

-A Linux VPS is a powerful tool, but for those unfamiliar with navigating Linux with only a terminal, using a Remote Desktop Protocol (RDP) is a great way to visualize any operating system in a more familiar Desktop Environment.
+However, using Microsoft's Remote Desktop Protocol (RDP) is a great way to visualize any operating system in a more familiar Desktop Environment.

-- Install xrdp and desktop environment
+- Install xrdp and the desktop environment

-- Allow xrdp in firewall rules
+- Allow xrdp connections in your firewall rules

 Step 1: How to Install xRDP and XFCE